-When you tell a well-crafted story, your listener's brain releases oxytocin, making them more likely to trust you and your ideas.
+When you tell well-crafted stories, your listener's brain releases oxytocin, making them more likely to trust you and your ideas.

 Or as author and sales trainer Mark Hunter explains, "Stories put the other person in storytelling mode.
 It's no longer like, 'I gotta be careful.
 You're just trying to take my money.'
 By sharing a story you bring down any resistance and start having a conversation on the same level."